MarkCaryLboro/SpltInjectionConstraints/README.md

 # SpltInjectionConstraints

+by

+Mark Cary

- Implements split injection angle calculations
+Implements split injection angle calculations using the state OOP behavioural pattern